 In recent years, the board has tended to take its cues from Nancy S. Grasmick, the powerful state superintendent of schools for the past 13 years, who is hired by the board.

 Appointments made by Gov. Parris N. Glendening (D) were scrutinized in political circles by those who wondered whether he would gain a majority that would fire Grasmick, with whom he was often at odds.

 Such speculation has vanished now that Grasmick has formed a close alliance with the new governor.
-Last month, the board approved a contract that will keep her in the post for another four years.
+Last month, the board approved a four-year contract for her.

 John L. Wisthoff, who just completed his second and final term on the board, said he does not expect any major changes with the new members.

 "It always takes awhile to get up to speed," he said.
 "I trust Grasmick to have impeccable politics.
 She will shepherd the state board through any situation."

 Allen, the new member from Waldorf, has been a professor of psychology and human development at the College of Southern Maryland since 1989.
 She has also worked in student services and academic development.

 Cooper is the vice president of the Reginald F. Lewis Foundation, a charitable organization named for her late brother-in-law, a prominent financier.
 She is also a board member for the Archdiocese of Baltimore Independent Child Abuse Board, the Archdiocesan Board of Financial Administration, the Catholic Family Foundation, St. Mary's Seminary and the Reginald F. Lewis Museum of Maryland African American History and Culture.